 - The GDST will make every effort to assist parents who experience sudden financial hardship; due to limited resources this is, however, not always possible.
 If a pupil is required to withdraw from school for non-payment of fees, the school is under no obligation to provide her/him with work to enable her/him to pursue her/his studies at home. - The Chief Executive may require a pupil to withdraw from school at any time if the fees have not been paid by the due date.
-The pupil's parents will receive not less than one week's notice of the intended withdrawal. - If payment in full has not been received nor an appropriate repayment arrangement been agreed within two weeks of the withdrawal taking effect, during which time the Pupil may not return to the school, the Chief Executive may require the pupil to be permanently withdrawn from school.
-The pupil's parents will receive not less than two weeks' notice of the intended permanent withdrawal and of the removal of the pupil's name from the school roll. - · In the case of a pupil below the statutory school leaving age, and if no alternative arrangements have been made for the pupil's education the Head will inform the pupil's home Local Authority of the date on which the pupil is removed from the school roll.
+The pupil's parents will receive not less than one week's notice of the intended withdrawal.

+- If payment in full has not been received nor has an appropriate repayment arrangement been agreed within two weeks of the withdrawal taking effect, during which time the Pupil may not return to the school, the Chief Executive may require the pupil to be permanently withdrawn from school.
+The pupil's parents will receive not less than two weeks' notice of the intended permanent withdrawal and of the removal of the pupil's name from the school roll. - the Head will inform the Local Authority of the deletion from the school roll following the relevant local procedures.